wilwerdingj/BIO-350/README.md

 used copilot to create a graph of the first ten rows of data made the graph look cleaner using copilot added a line to show carrying capacity and the average of the data

+IC in class 4
+explored interspecific conflict
+trying to find final populations graphed populations taking into consideraton carrying capacity die offf and competition. saw a completely die off of one species